What Is A Toxic Relationship And How To Leave One

 Often in these circumstances, you do not trust your power to change your life, leave your partner, and find someone who will love you truly.
 However, you can and will succeed.

-How To Move On From A Toxic Relationship
+How To Leave A Toxic Relationship

 It is hard to let something go, primarily after you have invested time, energy, and love into that thing.
 But sometimes, letting go is the healthiest thing you can do for yourself, even though it can turn to be painful.